Saturday, July 11, 2026

 Insomniac's three-game contract with Universal was up and done when Spyro 3 came out.
 But after Crash 3 came out, Naughty Dog couldn't leave the Crash IP once their three-game contract with Universal was done because PlayStation wanted another Crash game from them, but Naughty Dog refused to work with Universal because of their bullcrap--turning off the air conditioner to the building and forcing them to work in a Californian summer weather after hours, so Sony negotiated between the companies to pave the way for Crash Team Racing, which would be Naughty Dog's final Crash title before moving on to new creativity.

 As we move on to the next generation of gaming, Naughty Dog and Insomniac parted ways with both IPs to partake on new adventures on the PS2.
 It left Universal to brand the IPs however they want.
 It resulted in both IPs to go third-party so that their games can release on not just the PS2, but also other platforms.
+After Naughty Dog and Insomniac left with Sony to make Jak and Daxter and Ratchet and Clank, both IPs went on to a whirlpool of confusion to be bounced around to mulltiple companies.
 When each company got a hold of Crash and Spyro, they tried something new and introduced innovations in their games.
 However, while they garnered a cult following, none of the games that came out after the original trilogies came close to the renowned the originals did both in terms of reviews and sales.

 And here's the worst part.
 During development of Twinsanity, a lot of gameplay hours and content were cut from the game.
 Enter the Dragonfly kept on getting rewrites and ideas scrapped after nothing worked bi-weekly and was given an awfully short development time to release it early before the Christmas season with bugs galore, leading to intense disagreements within the studios about how to get the game out, escalating to literal fist fights, like sitting in the offices when making a game for Mortal Kombat and a game for Naruto.
 This is due to Universal's stupidity.
 They allowed gameplay hours and content to be cut from Twinsanity and they had to release Enter the Dragonfly prematurely because of their refusal to miss the Christmas season that led to literal fist fights within the company.